irinascurtu/siit-net/DateTime.md

 f) Day of year
 g) Day of the month
 h) Day of week
+j) if the current year is a leap year or not
   ```

 2. Write a program to add N year(s) to the current date and display the new date.